If you are looking for ideas for how to teach rounding, then you found the right place!

-Rounding numbers is a math skill that is easy to teach if you train the kids how to circle a number, underline another, apply a rule, etc. Heck, I’ve even patted myself on the back for making up a catchy little ditty which helped my friends to all ace the rounding questions on the state assessment.
-Unfortunately, that did not mean they understood the concept or that they could apply it to real world situations.
-It’s important to teach our little friends about what rounding actually means and to further develop their understanding of the number system.
+Rounding numbers is a math skill that can feel like it is easy to teach.
+Simply train you students how to circle a number, underline another, apply a rule, etc. Heck, I’ve even patted myself on the back for making up a catchy little ditty!
+This did help my 3rd graders ace the rounding questions on the state assessment.
+However, that did not mean they understood the concept.
+Nor did it mean they could apply it to real world situations.
+It’s not quite that simple.

 Rounding is another area in which he excels.
-To show your friends how to round, start with rounding to the nearest ten.
-Draw a number line and label each end with a consecutive multiple of ten (for example 20 and 30).
-Add a number in the middle (in this case 24).
+To show your students how to round, start with rounding to the nearest ten.
+Draw a number line and label each end with a consecutive multiple of ten (e.g. 20 and 30).
+Add a number in the middle (e.g. 24).
 Guide the students to see that 24 is closer to 20 than to 30.
 Do the same with 27 and guide them to see that it is closer to 30.
-Explain that when a number has a 5 in the ones place it is exactly in the middle of two 10s, but that we always “round up.”
+Explain that when a number has a 5 in the ones place it is exactly in the middle of two 10s.
+In this case, we always “round up.”
 Once your students are comfortable working with tens, repeat the process using hundreds.

-The packet includes activities for rounding to the nearest 10, 100 and 1000 so it is great for differentiating to meet the varied needs os your students.
+This October rounding packet includes activities for rounding to the nearest 10, 100 and 1,000.
+This makes it great for differentiating to meet the varied needs os your students.
 It includes 7 different printables with open number lines to help students practice rounding on a number line.
-I suggest laminating the mats or inserting them into plastic page protectors and using dry erase markers for initial proactice.
+I suggest laminating the mats or inserting them into plastic page protectors and using dry erase markers for initial practice.
 You could also use a document camera to teach this as a whole class lesson.

 The packet also includes 3 sets of task cards (24 cards each) and a recording sheet.
 The “task card” format is so much more exciting for students than a traditional worksheet.
 Check out my pumpkin-themed rounding activity to learn more!